 DO pay special attention at railroad crossings.
 Remind your child that trains can be very dangerous.

-DO only cross streets at corners or at crosswalks.
+DO cross streets only at corners or at crosswalks.

 DO be alert and aware at all times.